TingyaoLyu/SPYang1220.github.io/_posts/2019-04-28-Throughput1.md

   <img width="700px" src="/assets/img/throughput_system.png">
 </p>

 In a text entry study, a string (which is called the presented string, P) is shown to you, and you transcribe it using the input method.
 The final string you typed is called the transcribed string (T).
-Thus if we think about it, the text entry process is exactly an example of information transmission process.
+Thus if we think about it, the text entry process is exactly an example of the information transmission process.
 We can map each part to the diagram: P is the source, T is the destination, and human + text entry method together is the middle part, transmitting information from P to T. During the typing, errors might happen, thus noises are introduced.
 <p align="center">
   <img width="700px" src="/assets/img/throughput_mappingsystem.png">
 </p>